gideondsouza/dotnetcolors/README.md

 ## Features:
 * The boxes arrange themselves to fill the window as it is resized.

-* Clicking the colour box , highlights( thcopies the hex code to the clipboard.
+* Clicking the colour box , highlights it and then copies the hex code to the clipboard.
 ## Contibute
 Any type of contributions are warmly welcome :blush: